Arts & Culture

 In creating an additional capital Constantine was only following in the footsteps of recent emperors.
 The large size of the empire meant that Rome was too far from the military frontier to be an effective base, leading to new capitals being established at Trier in Germany, Thessalonica in Greece, plus several elsewhere.
 Constantine’s oddity was to make his new capital a Christian city.

 The Christian Byzantine Empire, was still just the same Roman Empire.
-Its inhabitants still called themselves “Romans” (despite Greek being the dominant language), down to very end when Constantinople was finally conquered by the Ottomans in 1453.
+Its inhabitants still called themselves “Romans” (despite Greek being the dominant language), down to the very end when Constantinople was finally conquered by the Ottomans in 1453.
 Thereafter the Ottomans themselves still referred to their Greek subjects as “Rum”, that is Romans.

 Constantine built other churches but it was his son and successor Constantius, (Emperor 337-61), who first built in 360 a church beside the imperial palace known simply as “big church” (megale ekklesia) or, with greater dignity, “the Great Church”.
 Only an early death prevented his successor, the pagan Julian, (Emperor 361-3), from turning it into a hay barn with horse stalls in the aisles.